Azure/azure-powershell/src/ConnectedMachine/docs/Get-AzConnectedMachineExtension.md

 ```

 ### -SubscriptionId
-Subscription credentials which uniquely identify Microsoft Azure subscription.
-The subscription ID forms part of the URI for every service call.
+The ID of the target subscription.

 ```yaml
 Type: System.String[]